andybalham/blog-source-code/blog-posts/step-function-task-tokens-failures.md

 }
 ```

-This is a little disappointing, as it appears to give us no way of differentiating between the duplicate scenario and the late scenario.
-The error is only saying that the time has passed for using the token.
-It doesn't say whether it was ever valid.
-I guess it would be impractical for the step function service to hold on to used tokens.
+This means that we use the error to tell the difference between the duplicate scenario and the late scenario.
+If it is important to us to know the difference, say we want to ignore such duplicates, then we could extend our DynamoDB table that holds the task tokens.
+We could add a property to record if the token has been used, then check that before trying to use it.

 Now we have investigated various failure scenarios, let us look at how might we handle them.